Alasdair mac Mhaighstir Alasdair: Conversion to Catholicism

 Like his brother Aonghas Beag, Alasdair converted during this period from Protestantism to the then illegal and underground Catholic Church in Scotland.
-According to Charles MacDonald, who interviewed Alasdair's surviving relatives, his conversion was due to the example and influence of Margaret Cameron MacDonald, his devoutly Roman Catholic sister-in-law.
+According to Charles MacDonald, who interviewed Alasdair's surviving relatives in the late 19th century, his conversion was due to the example and influence of Margaret Cameron MacDonald, his devoutly Roman Catholic sister-in-law.
 Historian John Watts, however, believes that their close kinsman from Morar, Bishop Hugh MacDonald, the underground Catholic Vicar General of the Highland District, also played a highly significant role in the conversions of Aonghas Beag and Alasdair MacDonald.
 Although the exact date of the Alasdair's reception into the Catholic Church remains unknown, Watts believes that he was received in secret, in order to safeguard his job, at least by 1744, when suspicion of his religious sympathies began to cause problems related to his employment as a Church of Scotland schoolmaster and catechist.
 On the suspension of a Catholic colleague, Alasdair later wrote a report titled, "Reasons for Laying on and continuing Mr Francis McDonnells suspension, and why they are published", survives in the Scottish Mission Papers, Scottish Catholic Archives.